 However, with such a vast array of styles and designs, modern hiking sandals are the perfect choice for summer hikes, regardless of the terrain.

-With that in mind, let’s take a look at some of the reasons that sandals are a viable choice of hiking shoes.
+With that in mind, let’s take a look at some of the reasons that sandals are a viable choice for hiking shoes.

 A lot of hiking trails involve water.
 This could be anything from stepping in a puddle on the ground to having to paddle through a stream.
 Even a sudden rainstorm can happen when you least expect it.